weezyiswain/plantpropagation-app/replit.md

 ## Overview

 PlantProp is a web application that helps users determine the optimal time and method to propagate their plants.
-The application provides personalized propagation recommendations based on user inputs including plant type, growing zone, maturity level, soil conditions, and experience level.
+The application provides personalized propagation recommendations based on user inputs including plant type, growing zone, maturity level, and growing environment.
 It features a comprehensive plant database with detailed propagation instructions, success rates, and care guidelines tailored to different hardiness zones and seasonal timing.

 ## User Preferences